Team Wanderlust | 25 January 2023

 Why Iceland?
 For a unique descent into the Earth’s belly.
 To inject some Jules Verne adventure into your bucket list you need to head to Iceland.
 It’s a strange, singular place; a newborn babe in geological terms, you can virtually see it being formed before your eyes – the land groans, hisses and spews.

 This makes delving beneath the surface quite exciting indeed, though something that’s been easy to achieve since 2012, when commercial tours began plunging into Thrihnukagigur volcano.

 Clipped on to what’s essentially a window-cleaner’s lift, you’re slowly lowered 120m into another world – a magma chamber uniquely drained of its magma.
 Lights reveal a cavern of many colours – bruise purples, sulphur yellows, blood reds.

 Water drip-drips from above, while breaking into song demonstrates the excellent acoustics.
 It is wonderful, and very weird.
 Thrihnukagigur is dormant, last erupting over 4,000 years ago.
 There’s no sign that it’s about to spring into life, but tours are only announced on a year-by-year basis because, well, you never know...

-St Helena is a worthy port of call in its own right: the South Atlantic speck is a crumple of glorious geomorphology – small, but riven with deep gullies, gulches and volcanic after-effects, and swept with semi-tropical lushness.
+The South Atlantic speck is a crumple of glorious geomorphology – small, but riven with deep gullies, gulches and volcanic after-effects, and swept with semi-tropical lushness.